caporizzi/Bulles/README.md

 ## Goals

-We want to accurately identify, count and characterize bubbles for understanding gas-liquid mixing.
-We track bubble's evolution over time and extract characteristic such as size.
-We develop algorithms for bubble detection and leverage parallel computing techniques.
+The objective is to accurately detect, count, and characterize gas bubbles in multiphase flow simulations in order to improve the understanding of gas–liquid mixing phenomena.
+The algorithm is designed to identify and label bubbles, track their temporal evolution, and extract quantitative characteristics such as size.
+At the same time, the implementation must remain efficient and scalable, which is why we rely on distributed-memory parallelism with MPI to handle large-scale datasets on high-performance computing platforms.
+By combining robust detection methods with parallel computing techniques, the goal is to obtain a solution that is both computationally efficient and suitable for analyzing realistic two dimensional simulations.

 ## Conception

-The conception of the algorithm was done in three phases:
-1- Understanding & drawing both given algorithm
-2- Reusing concept from previous courses
-3- Planning, coding

 ### Understanding and Drawing